-The Group does not have a fixed dividend policy as it operates in a cyclical and volatile industry.
-However, the Directors are aware of the need to reward shareholders, and recommends the payment of dividends after considering the financial performance and cash flow needs of the Group.
+The Group does not have a fixed dividend policy as the nature of its business is cyclical and volatile.
+A downturn in the overall electronics sector could negatively affect the performance of the Group.
+However, the Directors are cognizant of the need to reward shareholders and will recommend payment of dividends after considering the financial performance and cash flow needs of the Group.